 FROM OPINIONS TO FACTS

-After a challenging aggregation of all data and requirements, we successfully created Optimal architecture design NTW DC plans to consolidate all virtualizable application units into a single platform.
+After a challenging aggregation of all the data and requirements, we successfully created Optimal architecture design NTW DC with a plan to consolidate all virtualizable application units into a single platform.
 We have clearly illustrated the necessary capacity expansion of the existing infrastructure over time, as well as the design of the newly proposed architecture.

-The project plan of the preferred variant of datacentre consolidation by scalculation was subsequently submitted to the O2 Investment Committee for approval. significant savings on hardware and licences.
+The project plan of the preferred variant of datacentre consolidation with a calculation was subsequently submitted to the O2 Investment Committee for approval. significant savings on hardware and licences.

-NTWDC operations must meet demanding criteria for continuous operation, power balancing and availability across logically independent geoclusters.
-In short, the operating conditions at NTWDC are much tougher than the operator's internal IT systems.
+NTWDC operations must meet demanding criteria for continuous operation, power balancing, and availability across logically independent geoclusters.
+In short, NTWDC's operating conditions are much tougher than the operator's internal IT systems.
 After all, who would want a text message to take five minutes to arrive?

 WE CAN DO IT NOT ONLY WITH IT, BUT ALSO WITH PEOPLE

-When you're rebuilding infrastructure, you can mark it with a "We need to fix it" sign and then hide away for a few weeks.
-For the NTW DC operator, however, this approach is not an option.
+When you're reconstructing road infrastructure, you can mark it with a „We need to fix this“ sign and then hide away for a few days.
+For NTW DC operators, however, this is not an option.

 Part of the delivery of our services was therefore the phasing of the application migration so that the only necessary outages.
 Calm technicians = happy project sponsor.

-It was all about the technology.
-VO2 was also praised by the influence of our experts on usually stubborn application administrators.
-Their corporate colleagues would not be able to get them to cooperate to a comparable degree, while the mandate of a large project and external consultants with real data and experience could make things move significantly.
+And it wasn't just about techniques.
+The O2 also praised the influence of our experts on usually stubborn application administrators.
+Their corporate colleagues could not get them to cooperate to a comparable degree, while the mandate of a large project and external consultants with real data and experience made things move significantly.

 RESULTS FOR O2